Depression and culture: Symptoms

 Considering the stigma associated with mental illnesses in the Arab culture, it is not surprising that many Easterners express depression and anxiety through somatic complaints.
 This is especially true with Eastern women, who may feel symptoms of depression as a result of inequality, but are taught not to express personal feelings.
 Instead, they complain of headaches, numbness, breathlessness, and chest pains to receive some form of medical attention.
 Somatization is also common among individuals with little knowledge of mental health who have no linguistic way to express their symptoms.

 In some parts of Chinese society, depression is expressed as and experienced in terms of a physical experience rather than psychological.
-According to Kleinman (2004): “Many depressed Chinese people do not report feeling sad, but rather express boredom, discomfort, feelings of inner pressure, and symptoms of pain, dizziness” This is different from the way depression is perceived in America in which people often report sadness or feeling down.
+According to Kleinman (2004): "Many depressed Chinese people do not report feeling sad, but rather express boredom, discomfort, feelings of inner pressure, and symptoms of pain, dizziness".
+This is different from the way depression is perceived in America in which people often report sadness or feeling down.

 Symptoms do not only vary in their expression across cultures but will also greatly vary within cultures and across individuals.
 Depression is a heterogeneous disorder.
 Sometimes depression leads to increased appetite, while other times it leads to decreased appetite.
 Similarly, a symptom of depression can be both an increase in sleep or decrease in sleep.
 Symptoms will look different from individual to individual; however, as mentioned above, the expression of these symptoms tend to follow somewhat of a trend from one culture to the next.

 Stigma and knowledge of mental illness

 In many other non-Western societies, a stigma is associated with mental disorders despite high prevalence of depression and anxiety.
 Many Easterners believe that symptoms of depression and anxiety are simply a part of life and do not require medical attention.
 Also, individuals from collective societies tend to be extremely careful in maintaining their reputations, and mental distress is usually interpreted as a weak faith in God and/or a weak self.
+Eastern cultures attribute mental illness to supernatural causes or social behaviors like bad character or unfavorable behavior in a past life.
 Therefore, they do not seek treatment for their symptoms in order to avoid shame and gossip.
 This stigma stems in part from the limited knowledge many Easterners have about depression and anxiety.
 Multiple studies reveal that the majority Easterners do not know the names of mental illnesses.
 Instead, they describe their symptoms through series of physical complaints.

 Rates of clinical depression are greater in the West than in Asia.
 According to this study, Asian cultures think differently about emotions than do Western cultures.
 Not only do changes in one's understanding of psychological disorders change the prevalence of mental health problems it also has an impact on the rate at which these symptoms become problematic.
 An individual's education on mental health will impact their likelihood of seeking help.